Frequently Asked Questions - ESD

 - Optimising your building design as early as possible - when it comes at the lowest cost

-- Obtaining planning certainty in relation to ESD by addressing Building Code of Australia (BCA) energy efficiency requirements as early as possible
+- Obtaining planning certainty in relation to ESD by addressing ESD Local Policy Clause 22.17 requirements for best practice and the National Construction Code of Australia (NCC) energy efficiency requirements as early as possible

 - Factors such as a building’s orientation, external shading, re-use of water or the materials used can make a lasting difference to the environment and provide improved indoor comfort